 The following is the bridge program between the Associate of Science in Medical Assisting (ASMA) and the Associate of Science in Nursing (ASN) and/or the Bachelor of Science in Nursing (BSN).
-This bridge only applies to Cox College ASMA program graduates and last semester students.
+This bridge only applies to Cox College ASMA Program graduates and last semester students.
 To apply applicants must meet all of the academic nursing policies and qualifications of the desired nursing program.
+This bridge only applies to graduates of the Cox College ASMA program and all applicants must meet all of the academic nursing policies and qualifications of the desired nursing program.